VainF/Torch-Pruning/README.md

 For more details about grouping, please refer to [tutorials/2 - Exploring Dependency Groups](https://github.com/VainF/Torch-Pruning/blob/master/tutorials/2%20-%20Exploring%20Dependency%20Groups.ipynb)

 #### How to scan all groups:
 Just like what we do in the [MetaPruner](https://github.com/VainF/Torch-Pruning/blob/b607ae3aa61b9dafe19d2c2364f7e4984983afbf/torch_pruning/pruner/algorithms/metapruner.py#L197), one can use ``DG.get_all_groups(ignored_layers, root_module_types)`` to iterate all groups.
-Specifically, all groups will begin with a layer that matches the type specified by the "root_module_types" parameter.
+Specifically, each group will begin with a layer that matches the type specified by the "root_module_types" parameter.
 These groups contain a full index list ``idxs=[0,1,2,3,...,K]`` that covers all prunable parameters.
 If you are intended to prune partial channels/dimensions, you can use ``group.prune(idxs=idxs)``.

 ```python
 for group in DG.get_all_groups(ignored_layers=[model.conv1], root_module_types=[nn.Conv2d, nn.Linear]):